Kansas Workers’ Compensation Lawyer

 Fortunately, you don’t have to wage your battle on your own.
 We can help.
 At Bretz Injury Law – located in Hutchinson, Salina, Wichita, Garden City, Dodge City, Liberal, and Hays – our experienced lawyers can be with you every step of the way, from filling out forms to obtain benefits to appealing a denied claim.

 We have a strong track record of success.
 Our attorneys have helped injury victims obtain more than $250 million in verdicts and settlements throughout Kansas.
 We're proud of our case results and we're eager to help you!

-Workers' compensation is a form of insurance which provides certain benefits-in exchange for giving up other rights-when a person is injured on the job.
+Workers' compensation is a form of insurance that provides certain benefits – in exchange for giving up other rights – when a person is injured on the job.
 The first thing to look at when you have been injured on the job is whether your employment is covered by workers' compensation.
 Most states have a minimum payroll for an employer before requiring the employer to carry workers' compensation insurance.

 Under workers' compensation laws, employees have rights to certain benefits.
 In Kansas, these may include: